 Location: Hunchun Nature Reserve (HNR) and adjacent lands, Jilin Province, China

 Goal: WCS China will continue its monitoring program of Amur leopards and tigers in and adjacent to HNR in collaboration with reserve management and other relevant authorities.
-We will monitor population numbers via camera trapping, study behaviour patterns of big cats via snow tracking, and finalize an ecological corridor study to inform TLNP management.
+They monitor population numbers via camera traps and study behaviour patterns of big cats via snow tracking.

 Objective 1: Continue (and expand) camera trap monitoring of Amur leopards and tigers in and around HNR

-Background: WCS has been working in northeast China since 2006, where in collaboration with myriad partners we have been progressing Amur leopard and tiger conservation in the region.
-We continue to play an important role there.
+Background: WCS has been working in northeast China since 1998, where in collaboration with partners they have been progressing Amur leopard and tiger conservation in the region.
+They continue to play an important role there.
 Joint wildlife surveys by WCS and local forestry teams were instrumental in the creation of Hunchun Nature Reserve (HNR) in 2001, without a doubt the most important entry point for tigers and leopards to move from Russia into China.
 Since the reserve’s creation, WCS has assisted HNR to become a more effective protected area, including assisting with snare removals, patrol strategy (e.g., SMART), tiger and leopard science, and tackling human-tiger conflict.
-More recently, we have helped management of the new Tiger and Leopard National Park define conservation and management priorities related to anti-poaching, reserve design, and population monitoring.
+More recently, they have helped the management of the new Tiger and Leopard National Park define conservation and management priorities related to anti-poaching, reserve design, and population monitoring.

-The present-day represents a pivotal moment for big cat conservation in northeast China.
-Tigers and leopards continue to disperse from source populations in Russia, with past support from the Amur Leopard and Tiger Alliance (now WildCats Conservation Alliance) allowing us to document this increase and the establishment of fledgling populations in China.
+The present day represents a pivotal moment for big cat conservation in northeast China.
+Tigers and leopards continue to disperse from source populations in Russia, with past support from the Amur Leopard and Tiger Alliance (now WildCats Conservation Alliance) allowing WCS to document this increase and the establishment of fledgeling populations in China.
 The Government of China has warmed to conservation in northeast China during this same period, with massive investments focused on the creation of the 15,000 km2 Tiger and Leopard National Park (TLNP), and a suite of proactive conservation interventions aimed at establishing permanent, sustainable populations of both leopards and tigers here.